 least not if they hope to sell them to guys fishing for gobies or

 shrimp or small crucian carp.
-I'm sure they weren't thinking of the US market, but even in Japam there is a market for fixed line fishing gear that doesn't fall neatly into any pre-defined niche.
+I'm sure they weren't thinking of the US market, but even in Japan there is a market for fixed line fishing gear that doesn't fall neatly into any pre-defined niche.
+[Well, maybe not.
+Daiwa has discontinued the Expert Seiryu rods.]

 Calling the rods "adult play"